nayamoss/lilium/_pages/now.md

 🌍 Located in Eastern EU

-🚀 Spending 1 hour per day on [Descript Experts](https://descriptexperts.webflow.io)
+🚀 Spending 15mins per day on [Descript Experts](https://descriptexperts.webflow.io){:target="_blank"}

 🕵🏾‍♀️ Freelance Information Security Officer by day

-💼 I'm working as the Founder of Frauvis, Founder of Namos Labs, and Freelance Infosec Officer
+💼 I'm working as the Founder of Frauvis and Founder of Namos Labs

 This idea was taken from [Now Now Now](https://nownownow.com/about){:target="_blank"}